vetri-global/white-paper/white-paper.md

 Added claims must me approved and the issuer of a claim can always revoke it.

-## ERC735: Claim
+### ERC735: Claim

 The [ERC735](https://github.com/ethereum/EIPs/issues/735) standard proposal describes a standard format, as well as a management interface for adding, removing and holding claims.
+Claims are stored on the blockchain as part of the identity contract.

 The claim structure is the following: